kfriedrichs/slurk/golmi-in-slurk.md

 ### How to use Golmi in Slurk (preliminary)
-0. Download *slurk* and *golmi* to the same directory and navigate into the slurk directory:
+0. Download *slurk*, *slurk-bots*, and *golmi* to the same directory and navigate into the slurk directory:
 ```sh
     $ ls
     golmi  slurk slurk-bots